CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ```
 # [ ] _*+DB*_ In the resource database, change the resource status from upcoming to published (add status "release candidate" to the name!)
 # [ ] _*+META*_ Update [COMEDI | https://clarino.uib.no/comedi/records]  record; add location PID (under Resources) and Availability start date (under Distribution)
-# [ ] _*?META*_ Update the COMEDI record: add relations to previous or parallel versions/variants of the corpus
+# [ ] _*?META*_ Update the metadata record: add relations to previous or parallel versions/variants of the corpus
-# [ ] _*?META*_ Update the COMEDI record: add annotation information and tools used during the corpus processing pipeline
+# [ ] _*?META*_ Update the metadata record: add annotation information and tools used during the corpus processing pipeline
-# [ ] _*+META*_ Add "release candidate" status information to COMEDI record
+# [ ] _*+META*_ Add "release candidate" status information to metadata record
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
-Make sure the [COMEDI | https://clarino.uib.no/comedi/records] record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the COMEDI description).
+Make sure the [COMEDI | https://clarino.uib.no/comedi/records] record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the metadata description).
 # [ ] _*+PORTAL*_ Publish news about this new corpus in the portal
 # [ ] _*+DB*_ Add the Language Bank Publication Date to the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_1]
 ## [ ] _*+META*_ Add the date when the release candidate status can be removed (two weeks from now) to the following two stories (about removing the release candidate status)